 Harnesses (seat belts on steroids) are probably the best performance improvement you can buy.
 The benefits of being securely anchored in the seat and not using a considerable amount of your strength and concentration to simply keep your butt planted are difficult to compare to other performance enhancements.
 Harnesses come in 3-point, 4-point, 5-point, and 6-point configurations.
-Wider belts (3" wide shoulder and lap belts) are more comfortable, and 5-point or 6-point harnesses are the standard.
+Only 5 and 6 point are permitted by PCA.
+Wider belts (3" wide shoulder and lap belts) are more comfortable, and 5-point or 6- point harnesses are the standard.
 Accessory shoulder pads also increase comfort (note that due to the rare fire concern and the proximity to your face, fire retardant pads are advised).
 Your life may depend on the harness, so don't rig the installation; we advise that you use a track-oriented shop to professionally install harnesses.
 Quick release or cam-lock harnesses (versus latch mechanisms) are well worth their extra cost because of easier buckling.